sgebr01/react-native-video-pro/README.md

 React Native Audio Pro also includes a few optional capabilities that support more advanced or specialized use cases.
 These are included in the library but may not receive the same level of maintenance priority as the core feature set.

 - 🎚 **Ambient Audio API** — A simple secondary player for background or layered audio playback
-- 🔁 **Live Streams** — Many live stream URLs are supported, though not officially tested or guaranteed
 - 📂 **Local Files via File Path** — Supports full `file://` paths (e.g. using `react-native-fs`)
 - 🚦 **Autoplay + Timers** — Supports `autoPlay` and `startTimeMs`.
 For stop-at logic, use progress events in your app